-You are encouraged to visit the Writing Center at any stage of the writing process: at the beginning, before you even begin to write; at the research stage, when you are increasing your knowledge on the subject; at the planning/outlining stage, to discuss your strategies; at the drafting stage, to go over any coherent portion of the paper you may have already written; at the finalizing stage, when the paper is close to its definitive shape.
-There is much that can be improved in your writing, if taken in stages and chunks, so don’t wait until you are nearly finished.
+You can visit the Writing Center at any stage of the writing process: at the beginning, before you even begin to write; at the research stage, when you are increasing your knowledge on the subject; at the planning/outlining stage, to discuss your strategies; at the drafting stage, to go over any coherent portion of the paper you may have already written; at the finalizing stage, when the paper is close to its definitive shape.
+The sooner you visit, the more time you have to improve your paper and make your argument as strong as possible.

 During the session, the student and the tutor work together to develop and improve the student’s ideas, plans, and arguments, with the tutor providing non-directive guidance.
 To get the most from each session, the student should be engaged with their work and understand which aspect of it requires attention.